Tovar hits 2 home runs to lift Rockies to a 6-5 victory over Cardinals

 Matt Carpenter homered and scored twice for the Cardinals.

-Rockies starter Ryan Feltner allowed no runs in 5 1/3 innings, but failed to earn his first win since April 12.
-He gave up two hits with a walk and seven strikeouts.
+Rockies starter Ryan Feltner allowed no earned runs in 5 1/3 innings, but failed to earn his first win since April 12.
+He gave up two hits with a walk and seven strikeouts, and credited catcher Jacob Stallings for his success.

+“I put my full trust in him today and he guided me around,” said Feltner, who entered with a 6.22 ERA.
+“I made pitches when I had to.
+There are some positives I can take away from today and build on.”

 Carpenter hit a one-out solo homer in the seventh, passing Matt Holiday for 12th in franchise history with 157 for his career.